HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

     - name: voltmx-foundry-apiportal
       port: 8080
 ```
+### Recommendation
+Choose the option that best fits your deployment architecture and operational needs.

 ### Verifying the deployment
 To test a local deployment that does not include haproxy container, access DXConnect by specifying the container port in the following URL: